doylebjohnson/doylebjohnson.github.io/termproject/Readme.md

   - CSS validates with no errors
   - JSON validates with no errors
   - HTML - Vue syntax issues noted, but no others
-  - Javascript - JSLint only warns on Vue syntax and methods not used
+  - Javascript - JSLint only warns on Vue syntax
   - Site tested with Firefox, Chrome and Edge but NOT Safari